benmvp/slides/md/2015-no-js-fossetcon.md

 - Here's what we'll be talking about today in our session
 - We'll look at how we can implement interactivity, functionality, layout & animation
-- Without using any JavaScript!
+- Without using any JavaScript! (or at least very little)
+- The rationale being that if we use HTML/CSS, the browser executes the interaction which will typically be more performant

 =====